|

 This options allows you to omit 3D seabed data points from the wire frame drawing, which may speed up the drawing of 3D seabeds with extremely large numbers of data points.

-Controls how translucent the sea surface and seabed appear in the shaded graphics mode.
+Controls how translucent the seabed appears.
 A value of 0% gives a solid surface; objects behind the surface will not be visible.
 A value of 100% represents transparency and gives a completely see-through surface.

 Draws a vector field of arrows representing the current velocity at the points specified by the tabular current data.